Concordium/concordium-update-proposals/source/CIS/cis-4.rst

 Requirements
 ~~~~~~~~~~~~

-- The query MUST fail if the credential ID is unknown.
+- The query MUST fail if the credential ID is not present in the registry.

 .. _CIS-4-functions-credentialStatus: